-- \$10 coupon to use on any purchase, plus additional product coupons for New Owners only - 10% off case buying (not all products are available, check with the department manager) - Discount on Driftless Folk School classes co-sponsored by VFC (when available) - Vote for your favorite local nonprofit organization (NPO) to be a recipient of VFC's "Give Where You Live" Community Donations Program (see page 8) - Patronage Refunds when declared by the VFC Board - Be actively involved in building the economic life of your community - Support local farmers and producers - Participate in Co-op governance, vote for Board representatives or run to serve on the Board yourself - Attend Board meetings.
-Meeting dates are publicized in the on our website (see page 3)
+- \$10 coupon to use on any purchase, plus additional product coupons for New Owners only! - Owner Appreciation Discount Days - 10% off case buying (not all products are available, check with the department manager). - Discount on Driftless Folk School classes co-sponsored by VFC (when available). - Vote for your favorite local nonprofit organization (NPO) to be a recipient of VFC's "Give Where You Live" Community Donations Program (see page 8). - Patronage Refunds when declared by the Board. - Be actively involved in building the economic life of your community. - Support local farmers and producers. - Participate in Co-op governance, vote for Board representatives or run to serve on the Board yourself. - Attend Board meetings.
+Meeting dates are publicized in the newsletter and on the website (see page 3).